NewEnglandTravelPlanner.com Logo Augusta, Maine Guide

 Maine's capital is a small, compact city of 25,000 people on the Kennebec River.
-Stop to admire the capitol, the Maine State Museum, and old Fort Western.
+Stop to admire the State House (capitol), Maine State Museum, and Old Fort Western.

-Things to see in August include the Maine State Capitol, the Maine State Museum right next to it, and restored Fort Western, just across the Kennebec River.
+Things to see in August include the Maine State House (the state capitol), the Maine State Museum right next to it, and restored Old Fort Western, just across the Kennebec River.

-There are a number of motels on the outskirts should you want to stay, and a lot of chain and fast-food restaurants, but few good places for a nice meal.
+There are a number of hotels on the outskirts should you want to stay, and a lot of chain and fast-food restaurants, but few good places for a nice meal.

 I looked in vain for the good delis and taverns filled with lawyers and lobbyists one usually finds near a state capitol.